Phase Transition of the k-Majority Dynamics in Biased Communication Models: Related Work

 To the best of our knowledge, $k$-\maj{} has not been extensively studied for generic $k$.
-Among the few papers that consider it, in~\cite{DBLP:conf/waw/AbdullahBF15,DBLP:journals/dam/AbdullahD15} such a dynamics is analyzed for $k \geq 5$ on preferential attachment graphs, on the configuration model, and on Erd\H{o}s--R\'{e}nyi graphs.
-In both papers the authors show that, given an initial unbalance toward one of the two possible colors, the process converges to the initial majority within $\bigO(\log \log n)$ steps, with high probability.
+Among the few papers that consider it, in~\cite{DBLP:journals/dam/AbdullahD15} such a dynamics (sampling without replacement) is analyzed for $k \geq 5$ on the configuration model.
+Differently from our contribution, the paper analyzes the process on sparse graphs with low-degree sequences, namely with maximum degree that is sublinear in $n$ and the average degree that is $o(\sqrt{\log n})$.
+Similarly to our paper, the the real evolution of the dynamics on the graph is ``approximated'' by the dynamics on some regular trees.
+In particular, the analysis relies on a coupling between the real process and a process on regular trees, exploits the sparsity of the graph to ensure many local tree-like structures, and makes use of other structural properties to handle those vertices which belong to short cycles.
+The paper proves that the process converges to the initial majority within $\bigO(\log \log n)$ steps, with high probability.
+In~\cite{DBLP:conf/waw/AbdullahBF15}, instead, the dynamics is analyzed on preferential attachment graphs with similar convergence upper bounds to~\cite{DBLP:journals/dam/AbdullahD15}.
 In~\cite{shimizu2020quasi} a new model is proposed, which contains majority rules as special cases.
-In particular, for $k$-\maj{} with odd $k$ and in a binary state setting, the convergence time on expander graphs is proved to be $\bigO(\log n / \log h)$ rounds for $k = o(n / \log n)$.
+In particular, for $k$-\maj{} with odd $k$ and in a binary state setting, the convergence time on expander graphs is proved to be $\bigO(\log n / \log k)$ rounds for $k = o(n / \log n)$.

-In the \determ{} \maj{}, every node updates its state according to the majority state of its neighborhood as a whole, loosing the random interaction, which is a fundamental feature of the dynamics previously discussed.
+The \determ{} \maj{} differs from the other dynamics since there is no randomness in the interaction, which is a fundamental feature of the dynamics previously discussed.
 This deterministic protocol has been extensively studied in the literature; we mention, for example, its analysis on expander graphs~\cite{DBLP:journals/aamas/MosselNT14, DBLP:journals/dam/Zehmakan20}, random regular graphs~\cite{DBLP:conf/latin/GartnerZ18}, and Erd\H{o}s-Rényi random graphs~\cite{benjamini2016convergence, DBLP:journals/dam/Zehmakan20}.